tomato-300yen/slides/lab/pba/pba-13.md

 ---

-# Exploiting a Vulerability - The Vulnerable Program
+# Exploiting a Vulnerability - The Vulnerable Program

 ### Question : How we can exploit this vulnerability?

 ---

-# Exploiting a Vulerability - The Vulnerable Program
+# Exploiting a Vulnerability - The Vulnerable Program

 ### Solution